MontrealCorpusTools/PolyglotDB/docs/source/case_study_vowel_dynamics.rst

 Option B: "Refined" measures
 ----------------------------

-Alternatively, PolyglotDB implements the formant 'refinement' algorithm described in `Mielke et al. (2019) <https://eprints.gla.ac.uk/183724/>`__ though the ``analyze_formant_point_refinement()`` function.
+Alternatively, PolyglotDB implements the formant 'refinement' algorithm described in :cite:t:`mielke2019age` through the ``analyze_formant_point_refinement()`` function.
 In short, this approach generates multiple canadidate analyses for each vowel token by varying the number of formants (while keeping the formant frequency ceiling fixed at 5500 Hz), and automatically selecting the candidate which minimizes the `Mahalanobis distance <https://en.wikipedia.org/wiki/Mahalanobis_distance>`__ between the observation and the multidimensional distribution of the corresponding vowel phoneme in acoustic space, which is referred to as a 'prototype'.
 For the implementation here, prototypes consist of means and a covariance matrix on 6 acoustic dimensions (the frequencies and bandwidths of the first three formants taken at 33% of duration) for each of the vowel phones being analyzed.
 The algorithm can be run with multiple iterations: new prototypes are computed for each speaker-phoneme pair at the end of each iteration and used for the following one.

 To get formants tracks (rather than points), we add the ``output_tracks = True`` paramter.
 (This is admittedly a little confusing, given the name of the function.)